Douglas TBD Devastator: Operational history

 In the early days of the Pacific war, the TBD acquitted itself well during February and March 1942, with TBDs from Enterprise and Yorktown attacking targets in the Marshall and Gilbert Islands, Wake and Marcus Islands, while TBDs from Yorktown and Lexington struck Japanese shipping off New Guinea on 10 March.
 In the Battle of the Coral Sea Devastators helped sink the Japanese aircraft carrier Shōhō on 7 May, but failed to hit another carrier, the Shōkaku, the next day.

-Faults were discovered with the Mark 13 torpedo at this point.
+Many faults were discovered with the Mark 13 torpedo at this point.
 Many were seen to hit the target yet failed to explode; there was also a tendency to run deeper than the set depth.
 It took over a year for the defects to be corrected.
 These problems were not fixed by the time of the Battle of Midway on 4 June 1942.

 At Midway, a total of 41 Devastators, the majority of the type still operational, were launched from Hornet, Enterprise and Yorktown to attack the Japanese fleet.
 The sorties were not well coordinated, in part because Rear Admiral Raymond A. Spruance ordered a strike on the enemy carriers immediately after they were discovered, rather than spending time assembling a well-coordinated attack involving the different types of aircraft – fighters, bombers, torpedo planes – reasoning that attacking the Japanese would prevent a counterstrike against the US carriers.
 The TBDs from Hornet and Enterprise lost contact with their escort and started their attacks without fighter protection.